VoiNetwork/learn-more/docs/join-the-revolution/node-runners.md

 After familiarizing yourself with the ecosystem, you may wish to get involved on a deeper level.

-There are a number of ways to do this, and you are not restricted to just one.
+There are a number of ways to do this, and you are not restricted to just one role.

 Each has its own benefits and opportunities.